In the Rehobilitation, Reintegration & Recovery space

 Various specialists treat Alzheimer’s disease, including neurologists, geriatricians, psychiatrists, and neuropsychologists, depending on your needs and condition.
 This helps create a comprehensive Alzheimer’s Disease treatment plan that can help you manage several aspects of your life comfortably.

-They also help with medication that may be required to manage your mood swings and other needs and help create a recovery plan.
+They also help with medication that may be required to manage mood swings and other needs and help create a recovery plan.

 They also help create rehabilitation programs and guide patients through ways to manage their condition so that they can continue with their daily activities.